6. Apps

 Installing Julia apps

-The installation of Julia apps are similar to installing julia libraries but instead of using e.g. Pkg.add
+The installation of Julia apps is similar to installing Julia libraries but instead of using e.g. Pkg.add

 or pkg> add